Hot Springs in Montana

 Spa Hot Springs Motel and Clinic, White Sulphur Springs, Montana

 White Sulphur Springs is one of the quirkier Montana Hot Springs spas, but really, most of them are a little quirky.
 That’s why we love them.
 The sulfur hot springs flow into two pools, one a little hotter than the other.
-Here are some photos from one of our visits.
+The newer pool has a lovely little hot waterfall that feels great as it flows over your shoulders.

 Spa Hot Springs Motel and Clinic, White Sulphur Springs MT